 I did this through the Master’s swim team I’m a part of where we swim from 5:45-7 A.M.
 Those workouts are normally 2,500-3,000 yards for someone my speed.

 I finished the 100×100 but didn’t feel like it was a triumphal finish.
-I was bushed physically and discouraged because I finished so far everyone else.
+I was bushed physically and discouraged because I finished so far behind everyone else.

 I thought, Okay, next year I’m doing things differently.
 So, here are some of my thoughts.
 And, while it may be a stretch, I’ll relate the swim with my work in content marketing.